erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 </p>

 # Attention
-The files related to that example problem have been moved to  <a href="https://github.com/erdeneryesil/NeuralNetworkCore/tree/master/NeuralNetworkTerminal/sample">sample directory</a>, you can obtain them from there.
+The files related to that example problem have been moved to  '<a href="https://github.com/erdeneryesil/NeuralNetworkCore/tree/master/NeuralNetworkTerminal/sample">sample' directory</a>, you can obtain them from there.
 You should take this into consideration when specifying the location of the artificial neural network file.
-Descriptions of the files in the <a href="https://github.com/erdeneryesil/NeuralNetworkCore/tree/master/NeuralNetworkTerminal/sample">sample directory</a> are below.<br /><br />
+Descriptions of the files in the '<a href="https://github.com/erdeneryesil/NeuralNetworkCore/tree/master/NeuralNetworkTerminal/sample">sample' directory</a> are below.<br /><br />

 - <b>insurance 			:</b>  The file that we created previously and where the properties and parameters of the artificial neural network are stored.
 This artificial neural network has not been trained yet.<br />